 It all changed with Charles Strite in Minnesota who was fed up with burnt toast at work and developed the idea of a toaster with springs.
 Patented in 1921, his was the toaster that the adverts declared could be left to do the job itself with no turning, no burning.
 A bold claim, but there’s no doubting this was a toaster landmark.
 By the late 1930s many British households too had an American-style pop-up toaster.

 I’ve said this before in this series on kitchen appliances and will no doubt say it again: World War II and the appetite for change that overwhelmed Britain in the period afterwards created seismic shifts in our home kitchens.
 That is as true for toast and toasters as for anything else.
 The age of convenience had arrived and the toaster was perfect for it.
 It meant busy families could—as so many of us do now—dash around the kitchen in the morning, putting bread in the toaster and leaving it to pop up perfectly browned.
 Assuming the toaster’s code had been cracked, of course.

-They manage it.
-Where would our breakfast times be without the pop-up toaster: a mainstay of modern kitchen convenience, one that’s just about less likely to burn toast than using fire and tongs.
+Where would our breakfast times be without the pop-up toaster?
+A mainstay of modern kitchen convenience—one that’s just about less likely to burn toast than using fire and tongs.